tech-lalaworld/nodeBoilerPlate/README.md

 use the command `npm test` to run test cases. **(Please make sure all test cases pass before pushing your code)**

 ## Error Handling
-All the errors handling inside a middleware should be performed by setting the `status` code and the `msg` property of the `error` object and passing it to the next middleware.
+All the errors handling inside a middleware should be performed by setting the `status` code and the `msgToCLient` property of the `error` object and passing it to the next middleware.

 ## Logging